Doro97/alx-higher_level_programming/0x00-python-hello_world/README.md

 1-run_inline: A shell script that runs Python code.

 ## TASK 2: Hello, print
-2-print.py: A Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+2-print.py: A Python script that prints exactly `"Programming is like building a multilingual puzzle"`, followed by a new line.

 ## TASK 3: Print integer